ThorstenSchumacher/ScopeControl/README.md

 # ScopeControl
 by Thorsten Schumacher  - PrintedLabs

-a slim uvc-camera viewer including basic camera control function, some live-view filter function and tools for microscopic and astronomic measurements including the software interface to our 3D-print microscope, telescope and mount.
+a slim uvc-camera viewer including basic camera control functions, some live-view filter function and tools for microscopic and astronomic measurements, frame averaging and a simple timelapse tool.
+Furthermore it includes the software interface to our DIY 3D-printed microscope, telescope and telescope-mount.